Photonews Logo Photonews logo

 SHARE

-The United States has requested Pakistan to exempt from duties and taxes the import of security scanners that it wants to install at Karachi port for scanning US-bound export containers under its Container Security Initiative (CSI).
+The United States has formally requested Pakistan to exempt duties and taxes on security scanners it plans to install at Karachi port.
+These scanners aim to enhance the screening of US-bound export containers under the Container Security Initiative (CSI).

-The ECC will also take a decision on setting minimum wheat support price for the 2015-16 crop.
-The Ministry of Food and Agriculture has proposed to retain the price at Rs1,300 per 40 kg due to surplus stocks and falling prices in the international market.
+Furthermore, the ECC will determine the minimum wheat support price for the 2015-16 harvest.
+The Ministry of Food and Agriculture proposes maintaining the price at Rs1,300 per 40 kg due to surplus stocks and falling global wheat prices.

 Share This Article